Freelance is fueling the future of work. In 2021, a new study from Upwork examines remote freelancing across industries.

 The study reveals that as of January 2021, an average of 22.9% of workers across all traditional industries are remote.
 37% of jobs in non-tech industries in the United States can be done by remote freelancers.
 In addition, 35% of businesses are hiring freelancers in web, mobile, and software development.

-As the widespread potential for remote freelancing continues to grow, more individuals may decide it’s time to start a freelance business.
-What do you need to start and operate your freelance business?
-Obtain these essential business assets.
+As the widespread potential for remote freelancing continues to grow, more individuals are making the choice to start a freelance business.
+Here are the 7 steps you need to follow to start a freelance business.

 Define Freelance Offerings